 Getting a Mortgage vs. Refinancing

-Before jumping into the specific strategy behind the mortgage refinance process, it is important to take a look at a couple key differences between getting that first mortgage and refinancing the home loan.
+Before jumping into the specific strategy behind the mortgage refinance process, it is important to take a look at a couple of key differences between getting that first mortgage and refinancing the home loan.

 Getting Student Loans Ready for a Mortgage Refinance